festim-dev/FESTIM/docs/source/devguide/index.rst

 ----------------

 Before merging your PR, the modified scripts should be formatted to maintain the consistency of the coding style.
 FESTIM is formatted using
-`Black <https://github.com/psf/black>`_ - the uncompromising Python code formatter.
+`Black <https://github.com/psf/black>`_.
 To install Black, run the following command:

 .. code-block:: bash